virage81/Study/Application Programs.md

 **Computer Aided Design**.
 This program simplifies the simulation.
 Because in it you can make a drawing -> visualize it -> test it.

-**Communications**: Computers can communicate with each other via regular telephone lines and modems.
-Communication software programs enable different types of computers to exchange data using a common language.
-The IMB PC can actually emulate various types of equipment, around the world, with the help of software.
+**Communications**: These applications help us to exchange data between computers in other place in the world, using different types of language.

-**Graphic Presentations**: These applications help us to exchange data between computers in other place in the world, using different types of language.
+**Graphic Presentations**: This program allow us to visual information on diagrams, charts, graphs and columns of numbers.

 **Microsoft Windows**.
 Windows is a graphical operating system developed by Microsoft.